-Okay, what exactly is orange peel skin?
-It’s actually just what it sounds like— skin that has a similar texture to that of an orange peel.
-Just imagine it: Orange peels aren’t totally smooth, they have small dots that are indented all over them.
-While orange peel skin isn’t actually orange in color —thankfully—it does have dots that resemble those on an orange.
-Orange peel skin involves thicker, dimpled skin that has enlarged pores and a rough texture.
+Orange peel skin is just what you’re likely thinking it is — skin that has a similar texture to that of an orange peel.
+Orange peels aren’t totally smooth, they have small dots that are indented all over them.
+While orange peel skin isn’t actually orange in color — it does have dots that resemble those on an orange.
+It involves thicker, dimpled skin that has enlarged pores and a rough texture.

-Orange peel skin on your body may be something else.
-The Mayo Clinic explains that cellulite causes a dimply or bumpy skin texture, and is often described as having an orange peel texture.
+However, this skin concern on your body may be something else.
+The Mayo Clinic explains that cellulite causes a dimpled or bumpy skin texture, and is often described as having an orange peel texture.
 This is most common on the thighs and buttocks.

 Now that you know what orange peel skin is and its causes, you’re probably curious — is orange peel skin permanent?
-You’ll be happy to hear there are ways to improve and prevent orange peel skin, which we’ll dive into below.
+You’ll be happy to hear there are ways to improve and prevent orange peel skin, which we’re diving into below.

 It should come as no surprise that our top tip for preventing orange peel skin is to wear sunscreen.
 The Skin Cancer Foundation recommends wearing a physical sunscreen with an SPF of at least 30 to protect your skin.
-To knock out two steps in one, use a moisturizer with SPF, like the L’Oréal Paris Revitalift Triple Power Day Lotion SPF 30.
-Just make sure to reapply every two hours!
+To knock out two steps in one, use a moisturizer with SPF, like the L’Oréal Paris Revitalift Triple Power Day Lotion SPF 30, to moisturize and protect your face.

-While you can try to reduce the appearance of orange peel skin on your own, we would recommend visiting a dermatologist.
-They can help you get a better understanding of what causes this skin concern in the first place and help you determine the best way to address it.
+While you can try to reduce the appearance of orange peel skin on your own, it’s always a good idea to visit a dermatologist.
+They can help you get a better understanding of what is causing this skin concern specifically for you in the first place and help you determine the best way to address it for your unique skin.